Advantage Lithium replaces CEO in wake of college admissions scandal

 Sidoo plans to travel to a Massachusetts court to face the charges, according to his attorney, Richard Schonfeld, who requested that “people don’t rush to judgment in the meantime.”

-Lithium is a key ingredient in electric vehicle batteries and a plethora of smaller miners have launched projects in recent years to supply the white metal to Tesla Inc , Volkswagen AG and other automakers.
+Lithium is a key ingredient in electric vehicle batteries and a plethora of smaller miners have launched projects in recent years to supply the white metal to Tesla Inc, Volkswagen AG and other automakers.

-Ford Motor Co , the second-largest U.S. automaker, said earlier this week it was considering inking supply deals with a lithium producer.
+Ford Motor Co, the second-largest U.S. automaker, said earlier this week it was considering inking supply deals with a lithium producer.

 Canada-based Advantage Lithium has undertaken a series of engineering studies necessary to move forward on development of its Cauchari lithium deposit, though it has yet to say when the project could come online.